ralfholly/approxion-kata-5-reversebits/README.md

 ## Observations

-* Python development is painless and portable.
+* Python development is painless and platform-neutral.
 Batteries (eg. unit testing) included.
-* Python can efficiently manipulate text (strings), but not bits.
+* The runtime of reversebits3 is a big surprise.
+It shows that Python can efficiently manipulate text (strings), but not bits.
 * Python bit manipulation can easily be 100 times slower than C bit manipulation.
-* I couldn't beat the x86_64 C++ compiler with my (straightforward) assembly code.
+* I couldn't beat the x86_64 C++ compiler with my (straightforward, simple-minded) assembly code.
 * I beat the arm-g++ compiler, so I assume that arm-g++ doesn't have the best optimizer.
 * Pi3 is 4-5 times faster than Pi1.
+* A mobile Core-i5 processor is 2 - 5 times faster than a Pi3.